UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq.md

 NewUnibeeApiMerchantSubscriptionActiveSubscriptionImportReqWithDefaults instantiates a new UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetStripePaymentMethod

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) GetStripePaymentMethod() string`

+GetStripePaymentMethod returns the StripePaymentMethod field if non-nil, zero value otherwise.

+### GetStripePaymentMethodOk

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) GetStripePaymentMethodOk() (*string, bool)`

+GetStripePaymentMethodOk returns a tuple with the StripePaymentMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStripePaymentMethod

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) SetStripePaymentMethod(v string)`

+SetStripePaymentMethod sets StripePaymentMethod field to given value.

+### HasStripePaymentMethod

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) HasStripePaymentMethod() bool`

+HasStripePaymentMethod returns a boolean if a field has been set.

+### GetStripeUserId

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) GetStripeUserId() string`

+GetStripeUserId returns the StripeUserId field if non-nil, zero value otherwise.

+### GetStripeUserIdOk

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) GetStripeUserIdOk() (*string, bool)`

+GetStripeUserIdOk returns a tuple with the StripeUserId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStripeUserId

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) SetStripeUserId(v string)`

+SetStripeUserId sets StripeUserId field to given value.

+### HasStripeUserId

+`func (o *UnibeeApiMerchantSubscriptionActiveSubscriptionImportReq) HasStripeUserId() bool`

+HasStripeUserId returns a boolean if a field has been set.

 ### GetBillingCycleAnchor